miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 6
 - Reward: 8

-If you have the Nymph's Vessel, you'll notice its waters running red one day: Something terrible has happened at the Baths of the Nymphs.
+If you have the Nymph’s Vessel, you’ll notice its waters running red one day: Something terrible has happened at the Baths of the Nymphs.
 A Hespatian family has broken through their wards and massacred the nymphs, butchering the women in their waters, staining them red and have stolen the Holy Grail, the golden relic 29, and used this act of bloodshed to corrupt it into a twisted opposite of itself.
-Contact with its waters is an absolute poison and causes an instant transition to undeath moving in a wave over the still living victim's body.
+Contact with its waters is an absolute poison and causes an instant transition to undeath moving in a wave over the still living victim’s body.
 Living flesh within a mile of the grail sickens and begins to turn black.

 Notes:
 + You must hunt down the invaders and find a way to restore the grail and restore its place in the Central Fountain, bringing the Baths back to life, and the bodies of the nymphs within.